Jgochey/simply-books-official/project-docs/CHECKLIST.md

     - [ ? ] Test sign-in and sign-out functionality thoroughly.

 1. **Routing & Navigation**
-    - [ ] Set up dynamic routing in Next.js App Router (e.g., `/books/[id]`, `/authors/[id]`).
+    - [ X ] Set up dynamic routing in Next.js App Router (e.g., `/books/[id]`, `/authors/[id]`).
-    - [ ] Ensure navigation between list views and individual item pages.
+    - [ X ] Ensure navigation between list views and individual item pages.
-    - [ ] Include links for easy navigation across the app (home, details, etc.).
+    - [ X ] Include links for easy navigation across the app (home, details, etc.).
-    - [ ] Test dynamic routes and ensure data loads correctly based on route params.
+    - [ X ] Test dynamic routes and ensure data loads correctly based on route params.

 ## DAY 2

 1. **Data Management & Fetching**
     - [ X ] Create a Firebase Realtime Database or Firestore to store data (or connect to an existing one).
     - [ X ] Fetch user-specific data from Firebase (books, authors, etc.).
-    - [ ? ] Use `useEffect` for data fetching and ensure data renders on component mount.
+    - [ X ] Use `useEffect` for data fetching and ensure data renders on component mount.
     - [ X ] Test data retrieval and ensure no issues with Firebase queries.

 1. **Endpoint and Database Testing with Postman**